 Students wishing to participate in an independent study course must complete the Kinesiology Independent Study Contract including required signatures.
 The form is available in the Office of Student Services (3745 Kinesiology Building) or on the website.
 The student must also notify their faculty advisor of independent study courses taken outside Kinesiology.
-Since independent study options differ among the four-degree majors, students should be sure to consult their degree requirements and faculty advisor for specific information.
-Independent Study experiences must have on-site supervision to qualify for credit.
+Since independent study options differ among the four-degree programs, students should be sure to consult their degree requirements and faculty advisor for specific information.